A Natural History of the Studio

 William Kentridge

-Celebrating the 70th birthday of one of the leading artists of our time!
+Celebrating one of the leading artists of our time!
 A book that offers a personal insight into his work, his thinking and his artistic techniques, written by himself.

 In 2016, William Kentridge created a monumental mural frieze along the right bank of the river Tiber, for the anniversary of Rome’s legendary founding in 753 BC.
-To celebrate the launch, he and his long-time collaborator, the composer Philip Miller, devised a series of performances featuring live shadow play.
+To celebrate the launch, he and his long-time collaborator, the composer Philip Miller, devised a series of performances featuring live shadow play and more than 40 musicians.

-The six chapters of A Natural History of the Studio treat the production process of his outstanding public works.
-They also provide philosophical, autobiographical, technical and practical commentary and give intimate insight into his studio in Johannesburg, where all his projects start.
+One of Kentridge’s chapters of A Natural History of the Studio treats the production process of this outstanding public work.
+Together the six chapters of the book provide a series of philosophical, autobiographical, technical and practical notes on his work.
+They also give an intimate insight into his Jewish family background, growing up in South-Africa, studio in Johannesburg, where all his projects start.

 Rights sold to